Chris Brown & Vanessa Vargas Dating? Breezy Flirts With Rumored GF On Instagram

 Similarly, The Shade Room captured a screengrab of Vanessa Vargas replying to Chris Brown’s repost of her photo with the comment, “Daddy,” alongside two “tongue-emojis,” further fueling fans’ speculation that Brown and Vargas may be more than just friends.

-Vanessa Vargas first sparked dating claims with Chris Brown last month after the duo was seen emerging hand-in-hand from NYC nightclub hotspot, Up & Down, despite the fact that Brown simultaneously fueled reunion rumors with ex-girlfriend Rihanna that seem evening after she was seen leaving the venue within moments of Brown and Vargas.
+Vanessa Vargas first sparked dating claims with Chris Brown last month after the duo was seen emerging hand-in-hand from NYC nightclub hotspot, Up & Down, despite the fact that Brown simultaneously fueled reunion rumors with ex-girlfriend Rihanna that same evening after she was seen leaving the venue within moments of Brown and Vargas.

 Chris Brown and Rihanna going to the same club in NYC yesterday pic.twitter.com/L9gbkZlG3T